Why Most Startups Get Pricing Wrong (And the Fix)

 If 40% of your potential customers would churn if you doubled prices, you probably have a pricing problem.
 If only 10% would leave, you have a pricing opportunity - and a direction.

 Pricing is not a one-time decision.
-It's a variable you should be testing continuously, with the same rigor you bring to acquisition experiments.
+It's a variable you should be testing continuously, with the same rigor you bring to acquisition experiments - and one input you should plug straight into your first financial model.
 Treat it that way and it becomes one of the most powerful levers in your business.

 1tab.ai includes financial projection tools so you can model different pricing scenarios and see exactly how price changes affect revenue, runway, and growth trajectory - before you commit to anything.